 It is vital that those taking drugs that could result in these skin diseases are vigilant and can identify the danger signs associated with these problems.
 Stevens-Johnson Syndrome and Toxic Epidermal Necrolysis can be deadly, and the earlier the symptoms are recognized the faster treatment can be initiated.
 Stevens-Johnson Syndrome and Toxic Epidermal Necrolysis are very serious, potentially deadly conditions and have to be treated accordingly.
 Firstly, the cause of the condition has to be identified if possible.
 So, if the cause if drug related, doctors can stop the drug immediately.
 In the case of a new infection on top of the condition or a bacterial infection, doctors may use a suitable antibiotic.
 In severe cases, the patient is treated in a burns unit.
 Patients have to be treated in meticulously hygienic environments to alleviate the risk of further infection, which could result in death.
 In cases where the patients has lost a lot of fluid through seeping areas where the skin has come away, intravenous fluid replacement may be required.
 The hospital may also use topical and oral cortico-steroids to treat affected areas.

-IF YOU OR A LOVED ONE NEEDS LEGAL ADVICE, CONTACT THE CARABIN & SHAW LAW FIRM, WE CAN HELP.
+IF YOU OR A LOVED ONE NEEDS LEGAL ADVICE, CONTACT THE CARABIN SHAW, WE CAN HELP.
 THE CALL IS FREE AND THE CONSULTATION IS FREE.
 CALL 800-862-1260 OR E-MAIL US TODAY.